-A sustained project developed in theme.
-Each response to а component is marked using 4 Assessment Objectives, which you will become familiar with over the course of study.
+A sustained project developed in response to a theme.
+Each component is marked using 4 Assessment Objectives, which you will become familiar with over the course of study.
 Equal weighting is given to these with a maximum of 30 marks for each Assessment Objective resulting in a mark out of 120.
 A selection of further work such as workshops, mini projects, a gallery visit.